 I used these principles when decorating my laundry shelves.
 We added specific items that we knew were special to the family, and also relevant to the space.
 My children love to go metal detecting, and these are some of the pieces they have found in their travels.
 The old rusty pitchfork was their most prized possession.

-I think if you try these tips you will become a master at styling those decorative shelves like a pro!
+I think if you try these tips and tricks you will become a master at styling those decorative wall shelves like a pro!